 - Core data elements are required in reports to adequately describe appropriate malignancies.
-For accreditation purposes, essential data elements must be reported in all instances, even if the response is "not applicable" or "cannot be determined." - Conditional data elements are only required to be reported if applicable as delineated in the protocol. - Optional data elements, are identified with "+" and although not required for CAP accreditation purposes, may be considered for reporting as determined by local practice standards
+For accreditation purposes, essential data elements must be reported in all instances, even if the response is "not applicable" or "cannot be determined." - Conditional data elements are only required to be reported if applicable as delineated in the protocol.
+For instance, the total number of lymph nodes examined must be reported, but only if nodes are present in the specimen. - Optional data elements are identified with "+" and although not required for CAP accreditation purposes, may be considered for reporting as determined by local practice standards.

 The use of this protocol is not required for recurrent tumors or for metastatic tumors that are resected at a different time than the primary tumor.
-Use of this protocol is also not required for pathology reviews performed at a second institution (i.e. secondary consultation, second opinion, or review of outside case at second institution).
+Use of this protocol is also not required for pathology reviews performed at a second institution (ie, secondary consultation, second opinion, or review of outside case at second institution).